Board of Trustees 2022/2023

 At Wesleyan: As an undergraduate, Andrew majored in the College of Social Studies, and authored an honors thesis tracing the German media’s coverage of the rise of the Nazi Party between 1930 and 1933, asking the question of whether nationalist authoritarianism could also rise in the United States.
 He also was a resident advisor, senior interviewer, and four-year member of the varsity tennis team, serving as co-captain in his senior year.
 Andrew also served as a member of the Admissions Advisory Committee, the Athletic Advisory Committee, and as the Chair of the Alumni-Elected Trustee Nominating Committee.
 He also served as an admissions volunteer and has hired numerous Wesleyan graduates into IBM Consulting.

-Special Partner, New Enterprise Associates; Former Commissioner, FDA
+Partner, New Enterprise Associates and Former Commissioner, FDA

 Connecticut

-Dr. Gottlieb promoted policies to reduce death and disease from tobacco, improve food innovation and safety, expand the agency’s oversight of areas of emerging risk such as dietary supplements and cell-based medicine, and aggressively confront addiction crises.
-The FDA advanced new legislative frameworks to address the opioid crisis, grow its field operations, and modernize the regulation of diagnostic tests and over-the-counter drugs, among other initiatives.
+Under his leadership at the FDA, Dr. Gottlieb promoted policies to reduce death and disease from tobacco, improve food safety, and aggressively confront addiction crises.
+He advanced new legislative frameworks to address the opioid crisis, grow FDA’s field operations, and modernize the regulation of diagnostic tests and over-the-counter drugs.
+The agency advanced new regulatory policies for the modern and safe and effective oversight of gene therapies, cell-based regenerative medicines, and digital health devices, among other initiatives.
 Dr. Gottlieb forged collaborative relations with Congress that saw FDA increase its total budget by about $1 billion over two years.
 During his tenure, he testified before Congress 20 times.

 Retired, Executive Vice President and Chief Financial Officer, Royalty Pharma